Understanding Your Adolescent Dog’s Behavior

 Positive Reinforcement Techniques

-Positive reinforcement techniques – rewarding desired behaviors with treats or praise – are the most effective way to train your adolescent dog.
+Positive reinforcement techniques – rewarding desired behaviors with or praise – are the most effective way to train your adolescent dog.
 Consistency, patience, and a calm demeanor will foster a positive learning environment and help them understand what behaviors are expected of them.

 Seeking Professional Help